-- (1) On a reasonably frequent basis and, in any event, at least annually, a A-marketplace must annually engage one or more qualified external auditors a qualified party to conduct an independent systems review and prepare a report in accordance with established audit standards and best industry practices in accordance with established audit standards to ensure that assesses the marketplace's is in compliance with - (a) paragraph 12.1(a), - (b) section 12.1.1, and - (c) section 12.4. - (2) A marketplace must provide the report resulting from the review conducted under subsection (1) to - (a) its board of directors, or audit committee, promptly upon the report's completion, and

-(b) the regulator or, in Québec, the securities regulatory authority, by the earlier of the 30th day after providing the report to its board of directors or the audit committee_or the 60th day after the calendar year end.
+- (1) AOn a reasonably frequent basis and, in any event, at least annually, a marketplace must annually engage aone or more qualified partyexternal auditors to conduct an independent systems review and prepare a report in accordance with established audit standards to ensureand best industry practices that assesses the marketplace is in's compliance with - (a) paragraph 12.1(a), - (b) section 12.1.1, and - (c) section 12.4. - (2) A marketplace must provide the report resulting from the review conducted under subsection (1) to - (a) its board of directors, or audit committee, promptly upon the report's completion, and - (b) the regulator or, in Québec, the securities regulatory authority, by the earlier of - (i)\\\\\the 30th day after providing the report to its board of directors or the audit committee or , and - (ii) the 60th day after the calendar year endreport's completion.